ITzBLooD/Gaming-Multi-Launcher-V1/README.md

 	- The target location of the chosen file will reset if you click on "Select" -> choose any one, then you click "Cancel".

-	- Please keep all the .lua files and dont change anything with them, because if you do so, the application will crash.
+6- Some fixes in V1.1:
+	- Fixed the isse of crashing when you accidentally delete the "Paths" folder by re-creating the folder on the next launch and restarting the launcher automatically for you.

-6- Thank you, Enjoy using my Launcher!!
+7- Thank you, Enjoy using my Launcher!!